jewel/clearskies/protocol/core.md

 The ID is the key ID or access ID that the software is aware of.

+The Broadcast message is versioned separately.
+For example, the overall protocol might go to version 2 but the Broadcast will stay at version 1 (if it hasn't changed).

 Broadcast should be sent on startup, when a new club is added, when a new network connection is detected, when a new access id is created, and every minute or so afterwards.